We live in an age where intervention at birth is rife.

 Birth is highly transformative, no matter if you believe it or not.
 It changes who you are as a person.
 It’s an introduction into what to expect from breastfeeding and motherhood in general.
 Will your body be capable and do amazing things?
 Or will it fail and be broken?

-It may surprise you that suicide that is the leading cause of death amongst new mothers in many countries of the world, including Australia.
+It may surprise you that suicide is the leading cause of death amongst new mothers in many countries, including Australia.

-Many people have absolutely no idea how powerful the process of birth and early parenting is to a woman, and by nurturing the mother back to health both physically and emotionally, the baby has the best chance at having a happy, connected, loving mother – so you not only have a healthy baby, but a healthy mother too.
+Many people have absolutely no idea how powerful the process of birth and early parenting is to a woman.
+By nurturing the mother back to health both physically and emotionally, the baby has the best chance at having a happy, connected, loving mother – so you not only have a healthy baby, but a healthy mother too.
+Isn’t that in the best interests of our society?

 Birth de-briefing is a form of post-birth counselling, and is usually offered by women who are trained in birth, as well as some form of counselling.
 It has sprung up from what was a relatively unknown practice, and is making its way into the mainstream.
 We must take notice and look at how we can help mothers process their birth in a way that heals them, not judges them.

 One of the ways a new mother can profoundly heal her emotional experience is by having a birth reclaiming ceremony.
-These ceremonies are something I really hope will gain some exposure and momentum in the mainstream, as it may help many new mothers avoid the murky waters of depression and the feelings of failure as a woman.
+These ceremonies are something I really hope will gain significant exposure and momentum, as it may help many new mothers avoid the murky waters of depression and the feelings of failure as a woman.

 What Is A Birth Reclaiming Ceremony?